The Power Inquiry recommendations : a brief review.

 These ideas are a starting point in the solution to the problems, the frustration, the despondency most people feel when facing up to the problems of Politics and Power.

-Russell Brand is not the 'answer' and he knows it.
+Russell Brand is not the 'answer'.

-And now he is speaking out against the hypocrisy.
+He was, in the Paxman interview, speaking out against the hypocrisy.

 This is a choice we must make as mature adults, of we are to give meaning to our affirmations of love to our children, on behalf of their children and grand children.